omarkmu/pz-omichat/docs/sandbox-options/languages.md

 These [options](./index.md) are used to configure roleplay languages.

-With the default settings, languages must be manually added to players by admins.
+With the default settings, languages must be manually added to players by admins with [`/addlanguage`](../user-guide/admins.md#commands).
 To allow players to set additional languages, the [`LanguageSlots`](#languageslots) option can be used.

 ### AvailableLanguages